PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

 ### Production Setup
 ------
 <!--
 In this session, we are going to set up a free TLS certificate from `Let's Encrypt` to be able to secure our mining pool and email services using `Certbot` tool.
 Certbot is one of the recommended tools on the Linux system, and we are going to use `Certbot Hooks` to automate the certification renewal process since the TLS certificate from Let's Encrypt would expire every 90 days.
-In this way, we will no longer manually update TLS certificate and it would make our mining pool more secure and sustainable.
+In this way, we will no longer manually update the TLS certificate and it would make our mining pool more secure and sustainable.

 #### Step1.
 Installation

-Install certbot:
+Install Certbot:
 ```
 sudo apt-get install certbot
 ```